cyberark/cyberark-conjur-cli/README.md

 #### `apply_policy_file(policy_name, policy_file)`

 Applies a file-based YAML to a named policy.
 This method only supports additive changes.
+Result is a dictionary object constructed from the returned JSON data.

 #### `replace_policy_file(policy_name, policy_file)`

 Replaces a named policy with one from the provided file.
 This is usually a destructive invocation.
+Result is a dictionary object constructed from the returned JSON data.

 #### `list()`